-A South Dakota Non-Disclosure Agreement is a legally binding document that serves as a vital shield for confidential information.
-It is a formal contract between two or more parties, which is crucial for safeguarding proprietary data during hiring, contracting, or business collaborations.
-This encompasses designs, prototypes, and data beneficial to industry competitors.
+A South Dakota Non-Disclosure Agreement (NDA) is a legally binding document that serves as a vital shield for confidential information.
+This formal contract between two or more parties is crucial for safeguarding proprietary data during hiring, contracting, or business collaborations.

-Statute of Limitation (§ 37-29-6): If the plaintiff becomes aware of the misappropriation, they have three years to file a lawsuit against the defendant.
+- Statute of Limitations: If the plaintiff becomes aware of the misappropriation, they have three years to file a lawsuit against the defendant.
+(SD Codified Laws § 37-29-6):

 “Trade secret,” information, including a formula, pattern, compilation, program, device, method, technique, or process, that: